My Genealogy Journey

 My ancestors originated in either Northern or Central Luzon.
 I cannot find my earliest ancestors at this rate though.

 The Villarta surname is common in the Visayas and Mindanao but my line originated from Victoria, Tarlac (near the Nueva Ecija boundary).
 Some time before the Spanish era ended, my great-great-grandfather migrated to Piat, Cagayan where he married a member of the Oñate family there.
 After some time, they settled in San Mateo, Isabela, where some of my distant relatives live today.
-Before World War II, his grandchildren migrated to Metro Manila, where some of those descendants still live here to this day.
+Before World War II, his grandchildren migrated to Metro Manila, where some of those descendants still live here to this day, or have had emigrated abroad.

-The Paraso surname originated from Gerona, Tarlac, where some of my relatives still live there.
-Some of my grandfather's siblings and cousins moved to Metro Manila after World War II, where a great majority of their descendants still live here to this day.
+The Paraso surname originated from Gerona, Tarlac, where some of my relatives still live in either the locality or its surrounding area.
+Some of my grandfather's siblings and cousins moved to Metro Manila after World War II, where a great majority of their descendants still live here to this day, or have had emigrated to the USA.

-The Ortiz surname also originated from Gerona, Tarlac.
-Before World War II, my great-grandparents (before they migrated to California, USA) settled in Cotabato City, in central Mindanao, while other relatives moved to Metro Manila.
-Some relatives remain in Tarlac.
+The Ortiz surname also originated from Gerona, Tarlac (by way of Guimba, Nueva Ecija).
+Before World War II, my great-grandparents (before they emigrated to California, USA) settled in Cotabato City, in central Mindanao, while other relatives moved to Metro Manila and even some of those later emigrated to the USA.
+Some descendants remain in Tarlac.